 Online Review Committee (ORC)

-The Online Review Committee, composed of one elected voting member from each College (A&H, B&SS, E&PS, NS&M, Library, and Graduate College) and the Director of Instructional Technology (voting member who chairs the ORC), oversees online course approvals and policy regarding fully online courses.
+The Online Review Committee, composed of one elected voting member from each College (A&H, B&SS, E&PS, NS&M, Library, and Graduate Council) and the Dean/Director of Instructional Technology (voting member who chairs the ORC), oversees online course approvals and policy regarding fully online courses.

 Faculty teaching a fully online course for the first time at Shepherd University must have previous online teaching experience or training prior to teaching.
 All on-line course offerings are subject to review as described below.